ME2SWE/Routes/README.md

 ### Branches
 The 'main' branch is fully functioning, but static, version of the app.

-The 'dev' branch is the solution code of the fully functioning, dynamic version of the app.
+The 'dev' branch is the solution code of the fully functioning, dynamic version of the app that retrieves data from the APIs.

+Note: Although the database is functional, the 'dev' branch does not have POST routes built out.

 ### Building out the solution in the Main branch
 To replace the static data with dynamic data from the APIs, first write your GET requests in App.jsx to the server, and then use your server to handle the requests by getting data from the APIs.